How EMSA Works

 The Medical Director

-An independent Medical Director provides medical oversight of the private ambulance company selected by the Authority and first responders (firefighters assisting in patient assessment and stabilization).
+An independent Medical Director provides medical oversight of the EMSA system and first responders in the cities EMSA serves (firefighters assisting in patient assessment and stabilization).
 The Medical Director conducts routine audits and testing of all medics practicing in the system, writes seamless protocols to ensure the continuity of care between first responders and transport medics, researches new treatment modalities and evaluates complaints.

 The Medical Director reports to the Medical Control Board, an organization composed of 11 community physicians (10 of whom work in metropolitan hospital emergency departments) who serve voluntarily.